 Most people know the power Excel can wield, especially when used properly.
 But fewer people know how to make the most of Excel.
 If you are looking for a guide on how to improve your Microsoft Excel skills, you have landed on the right page.

 What Is Microsoft Excel?

 Excel is one of the best applications available on the market for creating spreadsheets to crunch numbers and dashboard reports as well as storing and administering data.
 This software first appeared on the scene back in 1987, and since then it has grown to become one of the most popular pieces of software for home or business.

 This program has several practical uses just waiting to be discovered, beyond the mundane basic spreadsheet function.
 Whether you are a beginner, or you already have some skills, Microsoft Excel is a versatile tool worth mastering.
 However, you need to improve your Excel skills to make the most out of this powerful software and learn to use it like a pro.
-We’ve put together a list of unique tips that covers the basics, and can greatly help you take advantage of all of Excel’s features.
+We’ve put together a list of unique tips that covers the excel basics and can greatly help you take advantage of all of Excel’s features.